 - What are the most recent questions asked by your clients?

-For example, if you’re a distributor of heavy equipment in construction, like Finning, you should write content that covers questions your target audience may ask such as, ‘Should you Buy or Rent heavy Equipment’ or ‘guide to buying new construction equipment’.
+For example, if you’re a distributor of heavy equipment in construction, like Finning, you should write content that covers questions your target audience may ask such as, ‘should you buy or rent heavy equipment’ or ‘‘how do you buy new construction equipment’.
 Other topics could include trends in the industry and changes in laws that could affect clients.

-Ultimately, taking the time to understand your target audience, by documenting a content marketing strategy, gives your brand the opportunity to improve lead generation using SEO.
+Ultimately, taking the time to understand your target audience by documenting a content marketing strategy, allows your brand to improve lead generation using SEO.

 Learn More About the Pace Creative Way

-Now that we’ve answered a few of your questions like ‘what is SEO?’ and ‘how does SEO work?’ check out our other blogposts on B2B marketing.
-Our piece on 7 reasons B2B leaders invest in a marketing playbook is a good place to start.
+Now that we’ve answered a few of your questions like ‘what is SEO?’ and ‘how does SEO work?’, check out our other blog posts on B2B marketing.
+Our piece on 7 reasons B2B leaders invest in a marketing playbook is an excellent place to start.